 Step #3: Press The F1 Key

 F1 is the keyboard shortcut to access the help system.
-Once you press it, you’re generally taken to the relevant webpage within the Microsoft Developer Network.
+Once you press it, you're generally taken to the relevant webpage within Microsoft's Official Documentation.

 For example, in the case above, I'm correctly taken to the page that covers the WorksheetFunction.Min method.

-Among other useful information you can use while working with Excel worksheet functions within VBA, the Microsoft Developer Network usually explains:
+Among other useful information you can use while working with Excel worksheet functions within VBA, Microsoft's Official Documentation usually explains:

 - The syntax of the relevant worksheet function.